 Now don’t be put off by the time involved in making this—yes, day-before prep is involved, but with a little planning you can be eating your own bowl of asado within 12 hours.
 And if you don’t have a the Mexican wide skillet made from tractor parts (also known as the Mexican wok)—Mark has generously provided directions on how to weld your own, if you are so inclined.
 Or you can use a Dutch oven, wok or regular cast-iron skillet, too.

 Return the pork to the pot and pour in the chile puree.
-Add 1 cup of water, the cilantro, oregano.
+Add 1 cup of water, the cilantro, oregano, cumin, and allspice.
 Add salt and pepper to taste.
 Cook covered on low heat for 2 1/2 hours, stirring occasionally, until tender.
+Taste and adjust seasonings.

 PS: Mark Flowers explains how to make your own disco (for cooking, not dancing)